-Tori Kaufmann-Paulman is a Senior Manager of End User Technology and Sales Enablement at Putnam Investments.
+Tori Kaufmann-Paulman is the Senior Manager of End User Technology and Sales Enablement at Putnam Investment

 I had a blast presenting on the joint Nexthink / IDG webinar talking with peer leaders about the future of digital employee experience.
 To really dig in I encourage you to consider each of these words on its own.

 Digital – What does digital mean at your company?
 Are you digitizing human workflows to make them easier, more scalable, free of error, or more cost effective.
 Are you transforming the way humans interact with each other, your products, or data?

 Consider the music industry, in a millennial’s lifetime we have gone from radios, to records, to 8-tracks, to cassettes, to CDs, to iPODs.
 Then iPODs got smaller and smaller and became phones.
 Regardless of the device you used you were still listening to YOUR music.
 And then suddenly we accepted that we would stop OWNING music and instead we interact with music.
 We subscribe to services that give us access to virtually unlimited music, but we don’t own it, and we allow algorithms to curate playlists for us.

 In order to foster or even boost innovative performance, you must be focused on the human (employee) experience.